krobison10/FLHuskies_PTTF/README.md

 1. This solution with the following steps is guaranteed to run on x86-64 Ubuntu Server 20.04.
 Although it is very likely to run on other operating systems.
 2. Install Python 3.10.8
-3. Install the following packages with pip:
+3. Install the following packages manually with pip:

    - `pandas==1.5.3`
    - `lightgbm==3.3.5`